ietf-rats-wg/tpm-based-network-device-attestation/draft-ietf-rats-tpm-based-network-device-attest.md

 see {{I-D.richardson-rats-usecases}}), although it does provide evidence of a secure infrastructure to increase the level of trust in other device characteristics attested by other means (e.g., by Entity Attestation Tokens {{I-D.ietf-rats-eat}}).

+In line with {{I-D.ietf-rats-architecture}} definitions, this document uses the term Endorser to refer to the role that signs identity and attestation certificates used by the Attester, while Reference Values are signed by a Reference Value Provider.
+Typically, the manufacturer of an embedded device would be accepted as both the Endorser and Reference Value Provider, although the choice is ultimately up to the Verifier Owner.

 ## Document Organization